-- 1. Open the DOC (from the DriveLock Control Center or from a browser). - 2.
-Select Tasks and then the Encryption 2-Go recovery section. - 3.
-By now, the user on the client computer has launched the Recovery Wizard and retrieved the request code.

-Ask the user to pass it on to you.

-- 4. Enter the request code in your DOC screen. - 5.
+- 1. Open the DOC. - 2.
+Select the Operation section and here from the Restore submenu, select the Encryption 2-Go Restore tab. - By now, the user on the client computer has launched the Recovery Wizard and retrieved the request code.
+Ask the user to pass it on to you. - 4.
+Enter the request code in your DOC screen. - 5.
 Select the appropriate certificate and the matching password. - 6.
 Click Generate response code and share it with the user. - 7.
 Next, the user enters the response code on the client computer.
 In the following dialog the user will specify a new user password for the USB storage device.